Mortgage application guide

 Completing your assessment

-Once our team has assessed your application, checked any additional documents and are confident you’ll be able to meet the repayments, we then move to the next stage – a valuation of the property.
+Once our team has assessed your application, checked any additional documents and are confident you’ll be able to meet the repayments, we then move to the next stage - Offer.

 Quick tip: At this stage you could consider which solicitor you will appoint to act on your behalf.
 If you’re remortgaging to Ulster Bank, we will appoint our panel solicitor, so there’s no need to find your own.